I think this is time now for everybody, our country, to come together.

 That's why we continue to message on this point.

-And you've got some of our Iraq and Afghanistan veterans like Latrell and Zach Nunn who are helping us message on this point of we've got to secure this border.
+And you've got some of our Iraq and Afghanistan veterans like Lattrell and Zach Nunn who are helping us message on this point of we've got to secure this border.

-I mean our Republicans at stake we we've seen I think what's happened in Iowa with the caucus is going to translate into new New Hampshire and South Carolina.
+We've seen, I think, what's happened in Iowa with the caucus is going to translate into New Hampshire and South Carolina.

-We've got to unite as Republicans and we've got to get this done if we want to win the you know hold the House, win the Senate and and ultimately get the White House.
+And we've got to unite as Republicans, and we've got to get this done if we want to win the, you know, hold the House, win the Senate, and ultimately get the White House.

-Quick break we'll have more on the battle of the budget and the battle over the borders and the battle over well everything that's important in Washington with a very slim majority in the House it's very difficult.
+We'll have more on the battle of the budget and the battle over the borders and the battle over everything that's important in Washington with a very slim majority in the House.

 Right.

-No so Sean let me talk to you just briefly to give it your listeners an encapsulation with Andy put forward so well.
+So, Sean, let me talk to you just briefly to give your listeners an encapsulation of what Andy put forward so well.

 I'm in the most competitively drawn district in the country.

-I mean I won this back from a Democrat by less than one percent.
+I mean, I won this back from a Democrat by less than 1%.

-So when I go to the Matt, it's not because I'm worried about my next election.
+So when I go to the mat, it's not because I'm worried about my next election.

 It's because I'm worried about the future of my state and the country going forward.